KEO-cls-eedi/specification/doc/clseedi.md

 <span id="REQ-12"><a href="#REQ-12">[REQ-12]</a></span>.
 A positive acknowledgement message means that the element contained in the message was valid and has been processed.

-If an acknowledgment message for a `control` message is still pending and a subsequent `control` message for the same top-level property is received, the backend should reply with a negative acknowledgement set to `"errorNumber": 3` (command execution error).
+If an acknowledgment message for a `control` message is still pending and the next `control` message for the same device and the same top-level property is received, the backend SHALL reply with a negative acknowledgement set to `"errorNumber": 3` (command execution error).

 The different top-level properties are explained in more detail in the following sections.